 In 2012, I challenged myself to play a game every day of the year.
 I mostly succeeded.

 I am also a big fan of wordplay, especially anagrams.

 (Alas, adorable clownery is iffy as papal gag, mon ami!)

 Upon moving to Pittsburgh, I joined the band delicious pastries.
-I primarily play guitar, sing backup vocals, and write songs.
-You can check out our records below:
+I play guitar, sing sometimes, and write songs.
+You can check out our records here:

 Check out a few fan-posted videos from our live shows:

 From 2009-2012, fellow machine learning researcher Jacob Eisenstein played bass with us (that's him wearing a striped shirt in the first video).
 The first record Pretty Please also features ML/NLP heavy-hitters Chris Dyer on cello and Nathan Schneider on violin.

 In grad school at UW-Madison, I fronted a few bands, and released a solo record called Sketches in 2004.
 You can hear that record and assorted other tracks on SoundCloud.
 However, I have found being part of a band more enjoyable than playing solo or fronting a band myself.
 I also founded FAWM.ORG, an online community for musicians of all stripes, and annual songwriting challenge (to write 14 new songs each February).
 This is gradually becoming more of a research project for computational creativity tools and social network modeling.

 In the fall of 2009, I supported vector machines at the Pittsburgh G20 Protests (view a slideshow of our nerdy machine learning protest signs).
 At one point, I found myself marching behind The Daily Show's John Oliver: